qpv-research-group/solcore5/docs/source/Solvers/DriftDiffusionUtilities.rst

 	After finishing the calculation, the junction object will be updated with an attribute called "short_circuit_data" containing the dictionaries **Properties**, **Bandstructure** and **Optics** (see :ref:`output-dictionary`), in addition to the "equilibrium_data" attribute.

 The following example shows the result of calculating a solar cell under short circuit conditions, comparing the resulting band structure.
-Note that neither equilibrium_pdd nor short_circuit_pdd are called directly, but they are accessed internally by *solve_solar_cell*.
+Note that neither equilibrium_pdd nor short_circuit_pdd are called directly, but they are accessed internally by *solar_cell_solver*.

 .. code-block:: python